MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-log.md

 1. Open the demo webpage [Console messages examples: Logging different types](https://microsoftedge.github.io/Demos/devtools-console/logging-types.html) in a new window or tab.

 1. Press **Ctrl+Shift+J** (Windows, Linux) or **Command+Option+J** (macOS).

-DevTools opens, with the **Console** open in main toolbar.
+   DevTools opens, with the **Console** open in the Activity Bar, displaying several types of values.
 Each type of result is displayed in a different way.

-1. Click the triangles to toggle the information and analyze each result in more detail.
+1. Expand each output entry to analyze each result in more detail.

-   Suppose you get many log messages that only display a value, but you don't know where the value originated.
-For that case, we added curly braces `{}` around the `x` variable, to provide better grouping.
+   Suppose you get many log messages that only display a value, but you want to display where the value originated from.
+For that case, the example code adds curly braces `{}` as a format specifier, around the `x` variable to output the name of the variable, in addition to the value of the variable.

    Logging variables of different types in the **Console**: